-Final IB results are available to the School and to students electronically in early July on completion of Grade 12.
+Final IB results are available to the School and to students electronically on 6th July each year on completion of Grade 12.
 IB Diplomas and other documentation are distributed in early September.

 3 The IB and University Recognition

 International Baccalaureate Diploma holders gain admission to colleges and universities throughout the world.
 Formal agreements exist between the IBO and many Ministries of Education and private institutions.
 Some colleges and universities may offer "advanced standing" or "course credit" to students with strong IB examination results.